ogud/DS-Maintain/CDS-maintain.md

 a child administrator to cancel the request.

-This document does not introduce any new problems, but like Negative Trust Anchor[@?I-D.ietf-dnsop-negative-trust-anchors], it addresses operational reality.
+This document does not introduce any new problems, but like Negative Trust Anchor[@?RFC7646], it addresses operational reality.

 # IANA considerations